wrynearson/jekyll-klise/_posts/2018-01-14-houtouwan.md

 description: The abandoned fishing village of Hòutouwān 后头湾 and the surrounding Shèngshān 嵊山岛 and Goǔqǐ 枸杞岛 islands.
 image: "_assets/img/2020-12-08-houtouwan/9.jpg"
 layout: post
-author: Will Rynearson & Hibshy Samsadin
+author: Will Rynearson
 ---
-*Originally written 2018-01-14 for Clamp Magazine from a trip in late 2017.*
+*Originally written with Hibshy Samsadin on January 14th, 2018 for Clamp Magazine from a trip in late 2017.*

 “Autumn isn’t bad, but you should be here in the summer.
 The water is bluer, the vegetation is greener, and the air is cleaner,” said the taxi driver after our boat had arrived on a cold winter’s afternoon.